alee35/stronghold_environments/bcbi_v0.0.0.md

 # BCBI_v0.0.0

 This is BCBI's base environment.
-It was created from sctach
+It was created from scratch

 ## Outline